Artizone

 Artizone is an online food delivery service connecting customers in selected U.S. cities with local artisans through one website.

 History

-Artizone was founded in 2009 as a spin-off of the local Israeli branch of Dassault Systemes (DS).
+Artizone was founded in 2009 as a spin-off of the local Israeli branch of Dassault Systèmes (DS).
 At its inception, Artizone focused on maintaining the ENOVIA SmarTeam V5 products owned by DS.
 In 2010, the company launched its website, creating the Artizone online specialty food shopping community with 22 local artisans in Dallas.
 In Jan 2012, Artizone expanded to Chicago.